-• Ensure compliance with all applicable regulations and policies, including the Authority's Drug and Alcohol Program. robust Equal Employment Opportunity Program (EEO).
+- Ensure compliance with all applicable regulations and policies, including the Authority's Drug and Alcohol Program. - Ensure equal opportunity, without discrimination, for all employment actions through a robust Equal Employment Opportunity Program (EEO).
 Uphold and promote PSTA EEO policies and practices.